 [Nor] observes that at most 14-15 SIB1-NB subframes may be received in 2.56s

-[MEDIUM] Proposal 3.2.1-1 (Conclusion): RAN1 concludes that SIB1-NB reception following current specifications is feasible at least when the configured number of repetitions is 16.
-RAN1 may further consider during the normative phase enhancements to SIB1-NB, including but not limited to:
+[MEDIUM] Proposal 3.2.1-1v2 (Conclusion): For N=9, D=8, RAN1 concludes that SIB1-NB reception following current specifications is feasible at least when the configured number of repetitions is 16.
+Under this operation, the overhead in the anchor carrier due to NPSS/NSSS/NPBCH/SIB1-NB is more than 50%.

+FFS: RAN1 may further consider during the normative phase enhancements to SIB1-NB, including but not limited to:

 Allowing smaller TBSs.